shubhamjainy/YoursToDo/README.md

 Simple WPF and WinUI application with CommunityToolkit.Mvvm.
 This is a simple project to manage ToDo items list created in WPF and latest WinUI 3.

-if you are looking to work on WinUI 3.
+If you are looking to work on WinUI 3.
 If you are looking to migrate the existing WPF app into WinUI 3.
 I believe This sample will help you figure out the differences between WPF and WinUI including code changes and UI prespective.

 Thsi sample has below things: